KitronikLtd/pxt-kitronik-halohd/README.md

 ```

 Set Alarm Block
-The set alarm block allows the user to input a time for an alarm to trigger on either single time or daily.
+The set alarm block allows the user to input a time for an alarm to trigger on either once or daily.
 The alarm can either be silenced by the user or automatically
 ```blocks
 kitronik_halo_hd.simpleAlarmSet(kitronik_halo_hd.AlarmType.Single, 12, 45, kitronik_halo_hd.AlarmSilence.autoSilence)
 ```